 For the best value, the Insten MOTHXXXGLAS4 Magnifying Glass provides 5X magnification in a compact, portable, and lightweight style.

 Finally, if you’re looking for premium magnifying, you may want to consider the Brightech LightView Pro Flex 2-in-1 Magnifying Glass for its hands-free convenience, clever gooseneck design, and bright LED lighting.

 We hope that after looking through our helpful reviews, you’ve found the best magnifying glass for reading to meet your needs.

-See also: our rundown of the best magnifying glasses overall in 2021.
+See also: our rundown of the best magnifying glasses overall

 Robert’s obsession with all things optical started early in life, when his optician father would bring home prototypes for Robert to play with.
 Nowadays, Robert is dedicated to helping others find the right optics for their needs.
 His hobbies include astronomy, astrophysics, and model building.
 Originally from Newark, NJ, he resides in Santa Fe, New Mexico, where the nighttime skies are filled with glittering stars.

 How to Clean a Refractor Telescope: Step-by-Step Guide

 How to Clean a Telescope Eyepiece: Step-by-Step Guide